Unity Pro Feature Image

 Meaning that it’s a commercial product, with a licence agreement, that’s simply provided to you for free.

-While Unity’s paid plans, Unity Plus, Unity Pro and Unity Enterprise, unlock additional features at a cost.
+While Unity’s paid plans, such as Unity Pro and Unity Enterprise, unlock additional features at a cost.

 But, will you ever need Unity’s paid features, or is Unity Personal enough?